Sunand1996/API_Automation_DataDriven/README.md

 Rest-API automation of Google place search and JIRA API

-Framework: TestNG, Maven, BDD (Cucumber, Gherkin, RSpec) and CI with Jenkins
+Framework: TestNG, Maven, Data driving (Excel) and CI with Jenkins